hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/_pytest/guide_test_executor.md

 **Dependencies Analysis:**

-The mermaid diagram illustrates the dependencies between the imported modules.  `pytest` is used for testing framework, `unittest.mock` for mocking objects, and selenium's modules for interacting with the WebDriver.
+The mermaid diagram illuStartes the dependencies between the imported modules.  `pytest` is used for testing framework, `unittest.mock` for mocking objects, and selenium's modules for interacting with the WebDriver.
 The `src` modules (`src.webdriver.executor`, `src.logger.exceptions`) are internal to the project.
 This dependency graph visually represents the relationships between code components.

 ## <explanation>